DooMIM/DooMIM/README.md

 # Who am I
 👩‍💻 Passionate about coding and innovation, I've honed my skills in Swift, Objective-C and SwiftUI and harnessed the power of Git and GitHub.
-I'm on a mission to create cutting-edge iOS apps and eager to connect with fellow tech enthusiasts. 📱💻
+I'm on a mission to create cutting-edge iOS apps and eager to connect with fellow tech enthusiasts. 📱💻 \#SwiftUi \#MVVM \#async \#await

 # Projects